 Brunel University, London, United Kingdom

 ABSTRACT: This study focuses on the issue of hot mix asphalt patch repairs, the performance of which is greatly reduced by repair edge disintegration.
-This is caused by low interface temperatures during the repair operation which result in poor repair bonding between the pothole fill material and the host pavement.
+This is caused by low interface temperatures during the repair operation which result in poor bonding between the fill material and the host pavement.
 Twelve shallow repairs comprising six non-heated and six pre-heated for 10 min 15 s with an experimental infrared heater have been investigated.
-Temperatures were measured at the repair interfaces during the pouring and compaction of the fill mixture.
-The results demonstrated that the lowest temperatures were located at corners and vertical repair boundaries due to high thermal contact resistance in these interfaces.
-Comparing repairs pre-heated with non-heated repairs, the temperatures at corners and in vertical faces increased in average by 10.85 oC - 24.45 oC and 34.97 oC respectively.
-Such temperature increases are important for increasing repair boundary fusion and shear strength.
+Temperatures were measured at the repair interfaces during the laying and compaction of the fill mixture.
+The lowest temperatures were located at corners and vertical boundaries due to high thermal contact resistance in these interfaces.
+Comparing pre-heated with non-heated repairs, the temperatures at corners and at vertical faces increased in an average 10.85 oC - 24.45 oC and 34.97 oC respectively.
+Such temperature increases are important for enhancing repair boundary fusion and interfacial bonding.

 InTroduction